Lightning-Universe/Jupyter_component/README.md

 app = L.LightningApp(RootFlow())
 ```

-By default this component launches a `cpu-small` [Compute Instance](https://lightning.ai/lightning-docs/core_api/lightning_work/compute.html).
+By default this component is launched using a `cpu-small` [Compute Instance](https://lightning.ai/lightning-docs/core_api/lightning_work/compute.html).
 This can be overridden using the COMPUTE environment variable.

 ```